Why Is Social Support Important In Managing Chronic Conditions?

 Family, friends, and peers can be instrumental in helping patients stick to a healthy living plan by doing things like encouraging them to participate in sports, exercising with them, preparing healthy meals and eating at the same time as them, praising them for following diets, suggesting steps to help them take medications on time, attending medical appointments with them, and planning activities around their self-care routine.
 Helping in these ways can help them stick to a diet, exercise, and self-care plans; take medications; and test blood sugar levels consistently.

-Unfortunately, friend, family, and peer support can sometimes be obstructive and harmful.
+Unfortunately, social support from friends, family, and peers can sometimes be obstructive and harmful.
 For example, family members might undermine or sabotage self-care efforts by nagging, arguing, and criticizing; tempting patients with unhealthy foods; planning unhealthy meals; questioning the need for medications; and insisting that patients should handle diabetes or chronic conditions on their own.
-Harmful family behaviors can decrease patients’ motivation, self-efficacy, and adherence to medication and diet recommendations, and can drive up family conflict.
+Harmful family behaviors can decrease patients’ motivation, self-efficacy, and adherence to medication and diet recommendations.
+It can drive up family conflict as well.

 Thankfully, these harmful behaviors can be coachable.
 Even in the face of personality issues and relationship dynamics that may be difficult to change, family members can still be taught how to redirect arguing and nagging behaviors to more supportive, helpful behaviors.
 Family members and friends can be coached to help patients set goals, problem-solve, and make decisions collaboratively, as well as how to offer emotional support, listen actively, and communicate effectively.

 If you are experiencing a relationship with a family or friend that is important to you and interfering with your goals or aspects of yourself, you can try to problem-solve by assertively requesting that your family member or friend behave differently.
-It may be the case that, thanks to longstanding dynamics in your family system and difficult communication patterns, you may require an expert like a coach or a therapist to step in (more on that later.)
-If you have not tried to ask your family member or friend to act in a more helpful way yet, though, it is well worth giving this a shot in a skillful way.
+It may be the case that you may require a coach or a therapist to step in (more on that later.)
+If you have not tried to ask your family member or friend to act in a more helpful way yet, it is well worth giving this a shot in a skillful way.

 You can use the DEAR MAN skill from Dialectical Behavior Therapy (DBT) to assertively describe the problem in a relationship and maximize the chance that the problem will be resolved effectively.
 Here are the steps: